 I hope that you love this vegan peppermint mocha recipe as much as I do!
 If you make this latte, let me know down below in the comments section, and give it a rating so that others may find it.

 Happy peppermint mocha brewing!

 More cozy vegan winter drinks:

 Want to save this recipe for later?
 Add it to your favorite recipe board on Pinterest!

 If you make something from The Banana Diaries, I would love to see your creations!
-Don’t forget to rate this recipe and leave a comment below!
+Make sure to leave a review in comments section, as well as giving it a rating so that others may find the recipe.
 Also, follow along with me on Instagram, Pinterest, YouTube, and Facebook for more vegan recipe inspiration!

 Note: This post contains affiliate links.
 This means that if you click on a link and make a purchase, I will receive a small commission at no cost to you.
 Thank you for supporting The Banana Diaries!Print